bshoshany/thread-pool/README.md

 Task done!
 ```

 For detached tasks, since we do not have futures for them, we cannot use this method.
 However, `BS::thread_pool` has two member functions, also named `wait_for()` and `wait_until()`, which similarly wait for a specified duration or until a specified time point, but do so for **all** tasks (whether submitted or detached).
-Instead of an `std::future_status`, the thread pool's wait functions returns `true` if all tasks finished running, or `false` if the duration expired or the time point was reached but some tasks are still running.
+Instead of an `std::future_status`, the thread pool's wait functions return `true` if all tasks finished running, or `false` if the duration expired or the time point was reached but some tasks are still running.

 Here is the same example as above, using `detach_task()` and `pool.wait_for()`: